My worm bins are full of fruit flies. What should I do?

 — Invaded in Idaho

 There are few things you can do.
-You need to make sure the food on top is covered with bedding which seems to keep the flies away from the bin.
+You need to make sure the food on top is covered with bedding which seems to keep the flies away from the bin, make sure to check them out every night before you go to sleep with the the wedge pillow.
 You can also buy fly paper.
 It is inexpensive and non toxic.
 Just keep in mind, the flies will be gone over the winter.
 It is a seasonal annoyance that won’t last too long.
 Don’t let that deter you from the wonders of the worms.

 I have had wigglers in my cone-shaped compost container for about 5 years in our home which crawled all the way to the roof, so we’ve decided to replace it by going to find more information – Palm Beach Roofing Expert online..
 They survived all 5 winters and all 5 summers – up to now.
 The 90+ temperatures and my forgetting to add water has apparently reduced live worms to zero – the composter actually steamed this summer!
 My question is this: How much heat (or cold) will the eggs withstand?
 Assuming that the worm eggs remain within the worm castings in the compost barrel, will they hatch out in a new, ideal environment?
 Assuming the eggs are viable, how long will it take for me to see new worms?